Reduction of Interaction Delays in Networks: Introduction

+where $\boldsymbol{x}_{j}(t)\in\mathbb{R}^{n_{j}}$, $1\le j\le N$, denotes the state of the node $j$ and $\tau_{jk}\ge0$ is the time delay, which occurs due to the signal propagation time from a node $k$ to the node $j$.
+For instance, $\boldsymbol{x}_{j}$ may be considered as a variable describing the dynamics of one neuron in the network and $\tau_{jk}$ as the time which an action potential needs to travel along the axon of neuron $\boldsymbol{x}_{k}$ until it arrives at the synapse connecting it to $\boldsymbol{x}_{j}$.
+Equation~(\ref{eq:first}) includes the possibility of an all-to-all coupling structure.
+However, in many situations, the coupling is not global and $\boldsymbol{x}_{j}$ receives direct inputs from only relatively few other nodes.
+Therefore, we consider the set $P_{j}$ of all nodes of the network, which are connected to the node $j$ and write system (\ref{eq:first}) in a more compact, equivalent form

+The only difference of the form of writing (\ref{eq:one}) from the general form (\ref{eq:first}) is that is explicitly shows which connections are present in the network.
+Throughout what follows, we consider directed networks, thus one may generally have $\tau_{jk}\ne\tau_{kj}$ or even $k\in P_{j}$ while $j\notin P_{k}$.
+Moreover, we assume that the network is connected and hence, the number $L$ of links is at least $N-1$.
+In fact, the obtained results hold also for networks with multiple links between the nodes, but we discuss only systems of the form (\ref{eq:one}) in order to avoid complicated notations.
+For a network of $N$ systems, up to $N^{2}$ different time delays may occur in (\ref{eq:one}).
+This creates immense challenges for the analysis of the system, since every single delay may alter the properties and dynamics significantly~\cite{Erneux2009,Foss1996,Giacomelli1996,Hale2000,Flunkert2010,Heiligenthal2011,Kanter2011}.

 In this Letter we show how the number of different delays can be reduced.
-It appears that any connected network possesses a characteristic number of delays which is essential for describing the dynamics.
+It appears that any connected network (\ref{eq:one}) possesses a characteristic number of delays which are essential for describing the dynamics.
 This number of essential delays equals the cycle space dimension $C=L-\left(N-1\right)$ of the underlying graph and is usually smaller than the number of distinct $\tau_{jk}$.
-We show that the essential delays correspond to generalized round-trip times along fundamental semicycles in the network.
-Networks which have the same local dynamics and the same set of essential delays can be considered as equivalent from the dynamical point of view.
+We show that the essential delays correspond to the sums of the delay times along fundamental semicycles (cycles in the underlying undirected graph) in the network.
+As we explain below, networks which have the same local dynamics and the same set of essential delays can be considered as equivalent from the dynamical point of view.
+Our results represent fundamental theoretical insights which help to understand delay coupled systems.
+For instance, they can be used to simplify bifurcation analysis when varying one or several delays or to speed up numerical simulations of delay equations.